Can I Do Restorative Yoga At Home Without Props?

 If you enjoy restorative yoga and want to invest in props but don’t have the budget for traditional options, you can also create your own DIY props at home.
 Here are some ideas for making your own restorative yoga props:

-See also What Are Some Yoga Postures Suitable For A Short Home Practice?
+See also Are There Any Yoga Practices Specifically Designed For Home Practice?

 DIY Bolster